-Figure 2, Variance Inflation Factor for the six predictor variables.
+Figure 2: Variance Inflation Factor for the six predictor variables.

 Aspen Presence in Response to Predictor Variables

-Prediction of aspen occurance and distrubution is dependent to each predictor vairable at particular range on quantity.
-This relationship is shown by the response curve in figure 3.
-It is predicted to be higher when the climate variables, annual dryness index (ADI) ranges from 0.025 to 0.07; interaction of summer precipitation and temperature (MSPDD5) ranges from 200 to 500 and mean summer precipitation (MSP) from 200 to 400.
-For soil variable, aspen florishes well with soil containing clay form 10 % to 30 %, pH ranging from 5.5 to 7 and organic matter contain from 0.5 % to 1.5 %.
+Prediction of aspen occurance and distrubution is dependent to each predictor vairable at particular range on quantity (Fig. 3).
+Notably, the probability of aspen occurnece was predicted to be higher when thannual dryness index (ADI) ranges from 0.025 to 0.07; interaction of summer precipitation and temperature (MSPDD5) ranges from 200 to 500 and mean summer precipitation (MSP) from 200 to 400.
+For soil variable, aspen florishes well with soil containing clay form 10to 30 %, pH ranging from 5.5 to 7, and organic matter contain from 0.5 % to 1.5 %.